-The implementation of pingers as previously laid down in the Technical Conservation Measures regulation 2019/1241, is most likely not being implemented in regulated fisheries in Sweden.
-In 2015, SLU Aqua started a project in ICES SubDivisions 21 and 23 with the purpose of implementing pingers in the lumpfish and cod fishery on a voluntary basis.
+There are no longer any gillnet vessels over 12 m active in the areas where implementation of pingers is mandatory according to the Technical Conservation Measures regulation 2019/1241, i.e. no vessels in Swedish waters are mandated to use pingers according to this regulation.
+In 2015, SLU Aqua started a project in ICES Subdivisions 3.a.21 and 3.a.23 with the purpose of implementing pingers in the lumpfish and cod fishery on a voluntary basis.
 After discussions with fishermen, high-frequency Banana pingers were chosen for the project.
-The fishers consider the Banana pinger to be practical to use and they report their catch, effort and bycatch.
-A project report will be available at the end of 2020.
-There is no funding to buy more pingers, but the fishermen who participated are still using the pingers they were given and are still reporting data to SLU Aqua.
+The fishers consider the Banana pinger to be practical to use and they report their catch, effort and bycatch (Benavente Norrman and Königson, 2020).
+With the new areas where pingers are mandatory, stipulated by delegated acts 2022/303 and 2022/952, fishermen have been applying EFF funding to buy new pingers.